 Building a Bug Out Bag (also called a BOB or 72-Hour Bag) is one of the most important steps you can take to prepare for disaster and increase your chances of survival.
 The idea is to pack your BOB with everything you need to survive the initial 72 hours after a disaster, by which time the chaos will have hopefully died down and you can return to civilization.
 Or, if return isn’t possible, then the gear in the Bug Out Bag will help you secure food, water, shelter, and other essentials for survival.
-Building a Bug Out Bag is a big deal and, if you are building one for your family, then you’ve got to keep these addition considerations in mind.

 Are All Of Your Family Members Mobile?